 What less people know is that working with Gavin, you find out there is even more to admire and appreciate.
 Since that meeting he moved to San Francisco.
 I moved to Sacramento.
 I have seen his fortunes rise and they never really fell.
 He has seen harder times moving from the luxuries of Manila with the network and support he was enjoying there to San Francisco to be with family.
 The bespoke jewelry business is a hard one to crack when you come from somewhere else.
 Gavin did not let that faze him.
 He took up Uber driving and used the opportunity to promote his jewelry.
 He was even in Forbes as San Francisco’s Uberpreneur.
 He has been on TV, the news and his image around the Streets in banners as successful San Franciscans.
 He was doing well and even expanded to have some drivers under him.

 In 2017, he was offered a chance to go to Alaska for a summer work adventure.
-I literally got postcards from the edge from Gavin.
+He sent me postcards from the edge.
 Just a note or a call about what he was doing.
-He told me about Chaga mushrooms, the benefits and even sent us some samples.
+He told me all about Chaga mushrooms.

 Two months later he was back in San Francisco going about his normal life.
 And I didn’t expect to hear any more about it.
 He called about joining some fairs and events.
 I half-expected another celebrity driving adventure like when he was Anthony Bourdain’s chosen Uber driver throughout an entire San Francisco tour.
 With Gavin who or what is happening now is usually exciting and new.
 His life is like the Love Boat.
 But more like the business and people and less about the business of people.
 But once the Chaga mushroom got hold of Gavin, it just refused to let him go.
 Even it knows, Gavin is just too much of a good thing to say no to.